stylewarning/instructions/dec-vt.md

 - A lot of key commands don't work (probably because the terminal doesn't know how to send them).
 For example:
   - `C-right` (works on VT520 w/above config), `C-)`
   - `C-_` (use `C-/` instead; it's also easier anyway!)
+- On the VT520 with DSR/DTR flow control, flow control seems to not work when in a `screen` session.

 # TODO ITEMS